rxmicro/rxmicro/.github/CONTRIBUTING.md

 All modules follow the next package structure rules:

 - `io.rxmicro.${module-name}` is root module package, which can contain:
-    - `internal` is sub package with classes for current module use only.
+    - `internal` - is sub package with classes for current module use only.
-    - `local` is shared sub package, which can be used by other `rxmicro` modules only.
+    - `local` - is shared sub package, which can be used by other `rxmicro` modules only.
-    - `detail` is package for generated code use preferably, i.e. is not stable public API.
+    - `detail` - is sub package for generated code by RxMicro Annotation Processor use preferably.
-    - other    is public API.
+    Developer must not use classes from this sub package!
+    *(Except documented abilities: HTTP internal types, partial implementations, etc.)*
+    - any other sub packages and root package - are public API that available for usage..